Zymasis39/ProjectKB/README.md

 - To merge tiles, move a column or row so that a tile hits a wall, and another tile of the same tier hits it from behind.
 This clears garbage around the newly created tile, which itself is 1 tier higher than each of the merged tiles.
 When max-tier tiles are merged, the resulting tile is the same tier, but all garbage on the board is cleared.

 - Progress towards higher levels is gained by merging tiles, with higher-tier merges giving more progress, and decays over time, proportionally to current total progress.
 Each higher level requires more progress from the previous level, and causes more garbage to spawn.
-Staying on the same level for too long (2 minutes and 30 seconds) further increases the garbage spawn rate.
-(Level 0 has no garbage before 2:30 so you can get the hang of it without worrying about garbage.)
+Staying on the same level for too long (2 minutes and 30 seconds, or 10 minutes on MARATHON) further increases the garbage spawn rate.
+(Level 0 has no garbage before 2:30 so you can get the hang of it without worrying about garbage.
+Except on EXPERT, of course.)

+## Game presets

+- STANDARD - Recommended starting preset.

+- MARATHON - Like STANDARD, but progression is 4x slower (higher level thresholds, slower progress decay, slower garbage amp).

+- EXPERT - Significantly harder.
+Starts around the difficulty of STANDARD level 12, scales faster, and has 2x shorter garbage warning times.